-- 30. On December 15, 2023, a recount of an election that occurred in November 2023 in Oakland County ("County") was held at the Election Division Training Room ("Recount Room") inside the County Courthouse.
+- 17. On December 15, 2023, a recount of an election that occurred in November 2023 in Oakland County ("County") was held at the Election Division Training Room ("Recount Room") inside the County Courthouse.
 Defendant Rozell, the Director of Elections for the County, was overseeing the recount.
 Deputies from the County Sheriff's Office were present to provide security.
 Several members of the public attended as observers.
-Plaintiff was present, and he was a designated poll challenger. - 31.
+Plaintiff was present, and he was a designated poll challenger. - 18.
 At times, the recount became heated as some of the observers and challengers complained that cheating was taking place.
 In fact, challenges were filed to the ongoing process.
-Plaintiff was one of the challengers, complaining about the fact that seals on the ballot bags appeared to be tampered with, calling into question the chain of custody for the ballots.
-Plaintiff's challenges were ignored by Defendant Rozell and other election officials. - 32.
+Plaintiff was one of the challengers, complaining about the fact that seals on the ballot bags appeared to be tampered with, calling into question the chain of custody for the ballots. - 19.
 At one point, Plaintiff departed the Recount Room and went out into the lobby.
-And while in the lobby, which was largely empty, a receptionist for the County, Kaitlyn Howard, allegedly overheard Plaintiff state "Hang Joe for treason."
-Ms. Howard was not a party to any conversation with Plaintiff nor an intended recipient of any statements made by Plaintiff.
-The statement was made in conversational tone (i.e., it was not "loudly said"), and, as noted, Ms. Howard was admittedly not an intended party to this conversation.
+And while in the lobby, which was largely empty, a receptionist for the County, Kaitlyn Howard, allegedly overheard Plaintiff state, "Hang Joe for treason."
+The statement was made in conversational tone, and Ms. Howard was admittedly not an intended party to this conversation.
 No other witness came forward regarding the making of this alleged "terrorist threat."
 Neither Defendant Rozell nor any other election official was in the lobby at the time.
-Defendant Rozell never heard this alleged statement from Plaintiff nor did Plaintiff ever make any direct threats to Defendant Rozell, as Defendant Rozell himself admitted under oath.
+Defendant Rozell never heard this alleged statement from Plaintiff.